Control of continuous-mode single-photon states: a review

-The open quantum system, as shown in Fig.~\ref{fig:sys}, can be described in the so-called $(S,L,H)$ formalism \cite{GJ09,TNP+11,ZJ12,CKS17,ZLW+17}.
-In this formalism, $S,L,H$ are all operators on the Hilbert space for the system $G$.
-Specifically, $S$ is a scattering operator that satisfies $S^\dagger S=SS^\dagger=I$ (identity operator), $L$ describes how the system $G$ is coupled to its surrounding environment, and the self-adjoint operator $H$ denotes the inherent system Hamiltonian.
+The open Markovian quantum system $G$, as shown in Fig.~\ref{fig:sys}, can be described in the so-called $(S,L,H)$ formalism \cite{GJ09,TNP+11,ZJ12,CKS17}.
+In this formalism, $S,L,H$ are operators on the Hilbert space for the system $G$.
+Specifically, $S$ is a scattering operator that satisfies $S^\dagger S=SS^\dagger=I$ (the identity operator).
+For example, $S$ can be a phase shifter or beamsplitter, $L = [L_1, \ \ldots, \ L_m]^\top$ describes how the system $G$ interacts with its surrounding environment, and the self-adjoint operator $H$ denotes the inherent system Hamiltonian of $G$.
 The quantum system $G$ is driven by $m$ input fields.
-Denote the annihilation operator of the $j$-th boson input field by $b_j(t)$ and the creation operator, the adjoint operator of $b_j(t)$, by $b_j^\ast(t)$, $j=1,\ldots,m$.
-These input fields satisfy the following singular commutation relations:
+Denote the annihilation operator of the $j$-th Boson input field by $b_j(t)$ and the creation operator, the adjoint operator of $b_j(t)$, by $b_j^\ast(t)$, $j=1,\ldots,m$.
+Then similar to \eqref{eq:ccr_b t feb19}, the fields satisfy the following singular commutation relations: